 Can I take my Retiready Pension as a full or partial lump sum?

-Typically, 25% of the lump sum will be tax free with the remainder being subject to income tax.
+Typically, 25% of the lump sum will be tax-free with the remainder being subject to income tax.
 You can find out more at Your Retirement Planner.
 The tax treatment depends on your individual circumstances and may be subject to change in the future.
 This information is based on our understanding of current, taxation law and HMRC practice, which may change.

 To find out more or apply, call 03456 100 072.
 Call charges will vary.